-The National Park Service (NPS) is collaborating with the non-profit Global Explorers23 to develop a suite of educational activities engaging middle and high school students with key climate change messages that range in duration and complexity for different purposes

-High school students participate in citizen science activities to monitor changes in plants and animals due to climate change at Great Smoky Mountains and other national parks across the nation. and demographics.
+The National Park Service (NPS) is collaborating with the non-profit Global Explorers to develop a suite of educational activities engaging middle and high school students with key climate change messages that range in duration and complexity for different purposes and animals due to climate change at Great and demographics.
 All activities went through development and testing phases in 2013 for piloting and implementation in 2014.